The amount of the award will be based on the following:

-All URC Grant applications are now online.
-Please submit all supporting documents as a single PDF file through the online application, including a brief proposal (see format below) and a short curriculum vitae.
-The entire application should not exceed five pages including appendices, if any.
-If you need assistance combining your documents into a single PDF, please contact the Help Desk (8-HELP).
+The URC Grant application is now in the form of a DocuSign.
+The process and the form remain the same.
+Once completed you will receive a documented signed copy for your records.
+Please submit all supporting documents as a single PDF file through the DocuSign application, including a brief proposal (see format below) and a short curriculum vitae.
+The entire application should not exceed ten pages including appendices, if any.
+If you need assistance combining your documents into a single PDF, please contact the Help Desk (8-HELP) 84357.

-The applicant should arrange for a confidential letter of support to be written by the Department Chair or the Dean and emailed to email@example.com, by November 20 by 5:00pm (Fall submissions) or April 6 by 5:00pm (Spring submissions), addressed to Dean James E. Quick.
+The applicant should arrange for a confidential letter of support to be written by the Department Chair or the Dean and email to Orgsdean@smu.edu, April 15 by 5:00pm (Spring submissions) or November 16 by 5:00pm (Fall submissions), addressed to Dean James E. Quick.

 Proposal Text Format (The proposal should be one page or less within the PDF application.)

 - Significance and relevance of the faculty member’s research program

 - Nature of presentation (invited, contributed, panel, etc., with supporting documents such as letters of invitation.)

 - The impact of prior URC funding on your research program (i.e. outcomes, resulting proposals, publications, and progress).

 - Efforts made (or to be made) to secure funds from other sources

 Post-Award Reporting Requirements